 the risk of large-scale suffering repeating itself is always present, no matter how much some think that the progress achieved is already guaranteed forever and ever.

-To avoid it, we can take our toolbox and use three of them:
+To avoid it, we can take our toolbox and focus on three key tools:

-1.- Improving ourselves, for a start.
-Since we have a natural tendency to do harm, reinforced by the education received and by the influence of the herd and tradition, it is necessary to restrain those impulses, except in cases of legitimate self-defense against an aggressor.
-In general, it is good to be true to ourselves, but not in these types of malicious instincts.
+1.- First, improving ourselves.
+Since we have a natural tendency to do harm, reinforced by the education we have received and by the influence of the herd and tradition, it is important to restrain those impulses, except in cases of legitimate self-defense against an aggressor.
+In general, it is good to be true to ourselves, but not in these types of harmful instincts.

-All or almost all of us can change, because all or almost all of us have a kind side, where our innate sense of justice lies (one would have to be very psychopathic not to have it), which tells us that harming innocents is wrong.
-We can all be the authors of our own sculpture.
+Almost all of us can change, because all or most of us have a kind side, where our innate sense of justice lies (one would have to be a psychopath not to have it), which tells us that harming innocents is wrong.
+We are all capable of shaping who we become.

-3.-Intensely educating children and adolescents in the culture of kindness, respect, tolerance toward the harmless, freedom, and justice.
-They are like sponges, and what they absorb will likely remain.
+3.-Actively educating children and teenagers in the culture of kindness, respect, tolerance toward the harmless, freedom, and justice.
+They are like sponges, and what they absorb is likely to stay with them.

-LET US AVOID HARM: Let us educate children in the ethics of kindness
+AVOID HARM!
+Educate children in the ethics of kindness

-HOW TO LIVE WITHOUT HARMING?: Let us respect the freedom of others
+HOW TO LIVE WITHOUT HARMING?
+Respect the freedom of others

 Happiness-oriented parents